PDLT-University-of-York/test-split-site/docs/other-tools/padlet.md

 # Padlet

-!!! failure "Padlet to be retired on 30/09"
+!!! failure "Padlet has been retired"

-    Due to unexpected licensing changes leading to rising costs, **Padlet will no longer be available** at the University of York after **September 30th, 2025**.
+    Due to unexpected licensing changes leading to rising costs, **Padlet has now been withdrawn from the University’s offering of supported platforms**.

-    After this date, there will be **no access** to the platform, either to create new Padlet boards, or to access/view/update existing ones in a “read only” mode or otherwise.

-    We apologise for the short notice of this change.
-Unfortunately this was unavoidable.

 !!! tip "Training session: Exploring alternatives to Padlet"